 It is necessary that the framework is reviewed on a regular basis thereby ensuring the document remains relevant to the current operations of the City and the legal framework in which it operates.

-That Council ADOPTS the revised City of Joondalup Governance Framework as detailed in Attachment 1 to this Report.
+That Council ADOPTS the revised City of Joondalup Governance Framework as detailed in Attachment 1 to Report CJ049-04/13.

 To access this attachment on electronic document, click here: Attach8brf090413.pdf